Porto Ottiolu

 Porto Ottiolu is a private marina and a tourist destination located in the comune of Budoni, Province of Sassari, Sardinia, Italy, on Tyrrhenian Sea, about 35 km south of Olbia.

 Overview

-It was built in 1988 in the place in where was once the ancient Roman port of Portiolum, and after its immediate success, a huge village was built around it with the same name.
+It was built in 1988 in the place where once there was the ancient Roman port of Portiolum, and after its immediate success, a huge village was built around it with the same name.

 The marina can host 405 boats in 8 classes and has complete services.
 It is the largest marina of the East coast of Sardinia.

 In its waters, apneist diver Gianluca Genoni repeatedly scored new world records.